systemd/casync/doc/casync.rst

 --digest=<DIGEST>               Pick digest algorithm (sha512-256 or sha256)
---compression=<COMPRESSION>     Pick compression algorithm (zstd, xz or gzip) --seed=<PATH>                   Additional file or directory to use as seed --rate-limit-bps=<LIMIT>        Maximum bandwidth in bytes/s for remote communication --exclude-nodump=no             Don't exclude files with chattr(1)'s +d **nodump** flag when creating archive --exclude-submounts=yes         Exclude submounts when creating archive --reflink=no                    Don't create reflinks from seeds when extracting --hardlink=yes                  Create hardlinks from seeds when extracting --punch-holes=no                Don't create sparse files when extracting
+--compression=<COMPRESSION>     Pick compression algorithm (zstd, xz or gzip) --seed=<PATH>                   Additional file or directory to use as seed --cache=<PATH>                  Directory to use as encoder cache --cache-auto, -c                Pick encoder cache directory automatically --rate-limit-bps=<LIMIT>        Maximum bandwidth in bytes/s for remote communication --exclude-nodump=no             Don't exclude files with chattr(1)'s +d **nodump** flag when creating archive --exclude-submounts=yes         Exclude submounts when creating archive --exclude-file=no               Don't respect .caexclude files in the file tree --reflink=no                    Don't create reflinks from seeds when extracting --hardlink=yes                  Create hardlinks from seeds when extracting --punch-holes=no                Don't create sparse files when extracting